barkat-a/corpo-nero/content/now.md

 / Personal

-1. Writing - I'm working on a 4-part series on alienation within the context of modern capitalism and bureaucratic structures.
-I've been watching advancement This is inspired by the work of Mark Fisher, Byung Chul-Han and the fiction novel *The Tartar Steppe*.
+1. Writing - exercising my writing and thinking muscles as a part of a [writing club](https://quarter--mile.com/Writing-Club)
 2. Reading - I'm slowly working through "*The Rise and Fall of the EAST: How Exams, Autocracy, Stability, and Technology Brought China Success, and Why They Might Lead to Its Decline*" by Yasheng Huang

 / Professional